Roboy/parkour-training/README.md

 pbullet migth throw an error if several environments run in parallel: pybullet.error: Not connected to physics server.

-for fix see here: pybullet.error: Not connected to physics server.
+for fix see here: https://pybullet.org/Bullet/phpBB3/viewtopic.php?t=12722